 If you have Visual Studio Enterprise, you can also see IntelliTrace events in this tab.

 The same events also show up in the code editor, which you can view as PerfTips.

 In your UWP apps, you can enable UI Analysis in the Diagnostic Tools window.
 The tool searches for common performance or accessibility issues and displays them in the Events view while you are debugging.
 The event descriptions provide information that can help resolve issues.

 Profile release builds without the debugger

 Profiling tools like CPU Usage and Memory Usage can be used with the debugger (see earlier sections), or you can run profiling tools using the Performance Profiler, which is intended to provide analysis for Release builds.
 In the Performance Profiler, you can collect diagnostic info while the app is running, and then examine the collected information after the app is stopped.
-For more information on these different approaches, see Running Profiling Tools With or Without the Debugger.
+For more information on these different approaches, see Run profiling tools with or without the debugger.

 Open the Performance Profiler by choosing Debug > Performance Profiler.

 The window will allow you to select multiple profiling tools in some scenarios.
 Tools such as CPU Usage may provide complementary data that you can use to help in your analysis.

 Analyze resource consumption (XAML)